Chart Color Schemes

 Health performance in Woodford - D'Aguilar is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Woodford-D'Aguilar faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 49% of its total population (~5,257 people) has private health cover, lower than the national average of 55.3%.
+Woodford - D'Aguilar faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 49% of the total population (~5,257 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis (affecting 9.5% of residents) and mental health issues (8.8%), with 66.2% declaring themselves completely clear of medical ailments, similar to Greater Brisbane's 66.1%.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.5 and 8.8% of residents respectively, while 66.2% declare themselves completely clear of medical ailments, comparable to Greater Brisbane's 66.1%.
 The area has 19.2% of residents aged 65 and over (2,052 people), lower than Greater Brisbane's 20.8%.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health